 The team will use the Statewide TRM V3.0 to calculate ex post gross savings associated with the measures installed through the program in PY7.
-For net impacts, we will apply the NTGRs listed in Table 2-17.
-We anticipate conducting this analysis in July and August 2015, depending on when the final program-tracking data become available.
+For net impacts, we will apply the NTGRs listed in Table 2-19.
+We anticipate conducting this analysis in September 2015 based on the expected timing of the final program-tracking data.